jdhanjal99/jasleenk.github.io/README.md

                                                      Conclusions
+We can see that the random forest model is quite effective, explaining a significant portion (80.48%) of the differences in fuel efficiency.
+The out-of-sample MSE indicates it performs well on new, unseen data, and the R-squared provides confidence in the model's ability to capture and understand the patterns in the data.

-The optimal linear regression model had less error than the random forest.
-We can see this because the MSE in the optimal linear regression was less than the MSE on the random forest model, meaning there was less error.
+However, the optimal linear regression model outperformed the random forest model.
+The mean squared error in the optimal linear regression is notably lesser than that in the random forest, signifying a higher precision in predictions.
 Additionally, the optimal linear regression model had a higher adjusted r square, which indicates it is a better fit for the original regression model.

-According to the optimal linear regression, the variables that had the most effect on gas mileage on a vehicle are weight, quarter mile time, automatic/manual transmission,and horsepower.
-The random forest indicates the variables weight, displacement, cylinders, and horsepower have the most effect on gas mileage.
+Analyzing the optimal linear regression model reveals that weight, quarter-mile time, transmission type (automatic/manual), and horsepower are the most significant variables that influence a vehicle's fuel efficiancy.
+On the other hand, the random forest model suggests that weight, displacement, cylinders, and horsepower play crucial roles in determining fuel efficiency.

-To conclude, we would use the optimal linear regression model when determining which variables have the most effect on gas mileage.
-Hence, weight, quarter mile time, automatic/manual transmission, and horsepower are the variables that affect a vehicle's gas mileage the most.
+In conclusion, we would use the optimal linear regression model when determining which variables have the most effect on gas mileage.
+Consequently, weight, quarter mile time, automatic/manual transmission, and horsepower are the variables that affect a vehicle's gas mileage the most.